 - Heart problems that are present at birth (congenital heart defects)

 How is Fanconi anemia diagnosed in a child?

 Diagnosing Fanconi anemia is difficult.
 There is not a specific test for it.
 And,

 the signs may be found in other conditions.
 Further testing is done on infants with

 physical signs (for example, abnormally developed thumbs).
-But, about 25% of infants
+But about 25% of infants

-do not have physical signs.
+don’t have physical signs.
 More tests may be done on a child with other health problems.

-Your child's health care provider will refer you to a blood specialist called a hematologist,
+Your child's healthcare provider will refer you to a blood specialist called a hematologist,

 or a geneticist.
 These experts will have experience in diagnosing Fanconi anemia.